 Federal Insecticide, Fungicide and Rodenticide Act Compliance Monitoring

-Individuals applying pesticides must do so in a manner not only consistent with federal laws, but also consistent with state laws and regulations which may differ from state to state.
-In general, states have primary authority for compliance monitoring and enforcement against the use of pesticides in violation of the labeling requirements.
-Additionally, the agency with primary responsibility for pesticides differs from state to state.
-Usually a state's department of agriculture has the primary responsibility, but this responsibility may be a state's environmental agency or other agency.
+Individuals applying pesticides must do so in a manner not only consistent with federal laws, but also consistent with state and tribal laws and regulations, which may differ across the country.
+In general, states have primary authority within the state for compliance monitoring and enforcement against the use of pesticides in violation of labeling requirements.
+Compliance activities encompass the use of all of the tools available to make a compliance determination, ranging, for example, from off-site record reviews to on-site inspections as well as providing assistance to enhance compliance with the regulations promulgated under FIFRA.

-- Inspecting pesticide producing establishments, retailers, applicators, farms, and other sites involved in the sale or distribution of pesticides
+- Inspecting pesticide-producing establishments, retailers, applicators, farms, and other sites

-- Protecting agricultural workers from the effects of exposure to pesticides through the Worker Protection Standard (WPS) Program
+- Conducting inspections to determine compliance with the Worker Protection Standard (WPS) Program

 - Overseeing pesticide imports to and exports from the United States